-Next.js is so powerful but it’s a bit confusing as well.
-It hits the server first then hits the client.
-You could see this by doing a console log example.
+Next.js hits the server first then hits the client.
+You can see this by doing a console log example.
 Server-side rendering helps limit the first contentful paint.

 Part 2: “getInitialProps” function is returned and then sent to the top of the file, passed into the main component as props and then you go to user-specific page see loading until the data comes in.